gmzi/javascripter/1-javascript/21-REACT.md

 ## install_react_router

-1. Check create-react-app already done and cd to myAppName dir
+1. Check create-react-app already done and cd to my-app-name dir
 2. `npm install react-router-dom`

 Will use a library called [React_Router](https://reactrouter.com)